-The code segment above demonstrates how to achieve very compact code with the use of lambda functions for the various input parameters that require a Python function.
+The code segment above demonstrates how to achieve very compact code, without degraded readability, by use of lambda functions for the various input parameters that require a Python function.
+In essence, f = lambda x, t: L(x-t)2 is equivalent to def f(x, t): return L(x-t)2 solver(I=lambda x: sin(pix/L), V=0, f=0, ...) '''

+''' Python function.
 In essence,

-'''

-f = lambda x, t: L(x-t)2

-is equivalent to

-def f(x, t):

-return L(x-t)2

-'''

 Note that lambda functions can just contain a single expression and no statements.
 One advantage with lambda functions is that they can be used directly in calls: